mjwedeking/HydraulicPipeFlowCalculator_Csharp_old/README.md

 hydraulic-calculator
 ====================

-A simple hydraulic calculator written in C#
+A simple hydraulic calculator for circular channel pipe written in C#